ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt.md

 ```
 <docroot>/.well-known/acme-challenge/<youruniquetoken>
 ```
 This needs to be accessible over port **80** and cannot include a redirect to an IP address.
-This can validate up to 10 redirects deep, and does not care about HTTPS validation (eg. self-signed certificates along the way).
+This can validate up to 10 redirects deep, and does not care about *HTTPS validation* so will allow for self-signed certificates along the way.

 It is easy to automate, which is why tools like `certbot` and `AutoSSL` among others are available to make use of this technology.